alecazam/kram/README.md

 * ASTCrg rg01 .rg (wastes 8x2 bytes to store blue channel, could avg into that slot, dual plane to rba, g)

-Hardware lookup of srgb and premultiplied data.
+Encoding and hardware lookup of srgb and premultiplied data.

 ```
-For LDR data, texture units converts srgb to linear data on the way to the texture cache.
-In the past, the cache was made of 4x4 blocks.
-Point, bilinear, trilinear, aniso sampling is then done from a 4x4 block of linear data.
+Texture units converts srgb to linear data on the way to the texture cache.
+In the past, the cache was made of 4x4 blocks to match encoded formats.
+Sampling is then done from that block of linear data.

 Texturing hardware does not yet support premultiplied alpha.
-So premultiplied alpha is applied prior to mip generation and srgb is then reapplied prior to encoding.
-DXT2 and DXT4 formats were supposed to store premultiplied endpoints, but disappeared as formats.
+Kram does premul prior to mip generation.
+Srgb is then re-applied to linear premul data before encoding.
+LDR premul typically implies rgb*a <= a, but this rule can be broken in film.
+Once in premul stay there, dividing out alpha isn't performant or precise.
+Premul breaks many of the common hardware blend modes, so emulate in shader.

-Kram uses float4 to preserve precision when srgb or premultiplied alpha are specified.
-Ideally, the encoder would fit a line to linear endpoints, but all the encoders currently receive non-linear sRGB point clouds for each block.
-Also some formats like BC1 really don't have enough endpoint bits to do remap endpoints to srgb after encode.
+Kram uses float4 to preserve precision when srgb or premul are specified.
+The encoders encode non-linear srgb point clouds.

-encode = 8-bit endpoints or less <- (srgbFromLinear(premultiplyAlpha(rgb), a)
+encode = rgbFromLinear(rgb, a) or srgbFromPremulLinear(rgb * a, a)
-decode = bilerp(linearFromSrgb(rgb,a)) or bilerp(premulLinearFromSrgb(rgb,a)) <- 8 bit endpoints or less
+decode = bilerp(linearFromSrgb(rgb,a)) or bilerp(premulLinearFromSrgb(rgb,a))

 ```